Laocoon Reduction Figure - Item #775

 14 Inches High x 11 Inches Wide x 9.75 Inches Deep

-The Trojan priest Laocoon from the group Laocoon and his sons, circa 175-50 B.C.E.
-The group represents a scene described in Virgil's Aenid.
-The Trojan priest Laocoon and his sons are set upon by serpents at Poseidon's command as punishment for Laocoon warning the Trojans against the wooden horse.
-The group was discovered on January 14, 1506 during an excavation in a vineyard of Felice Fredi at "Sette Sale" on the Esquiline hill in Rome.
+This figure is of the Trojan priest Laocoön from the group Laocoön and his sons.
+The group represents a scene described in Virgil’s Aeneid in which the Trojan priest Laocoön and his sons are set upon by serpents at Poseidon's command as punishment for Laocoön warning the Trojans against the wooden horse.
+The sculpture group was discovered on January 14, 1506 during an excavation in a vineyard owned by Felice de' Fredis on the Esquiline Hill in Rome.
+It was recognized as the sculpture described by Pliny the Elder as the masterpiece of the sculptors of Rhodes.
+Pope Julius II purchased it and displayed it in the Statues Courtyard at the Vatican.

 Artist: Hagesandros, Athanadoros and Polydoros of Rhodes